Ads keep this website free for you.

 1. One of the following applies:

 1. Your employer required you to work from home (written or verbal agreement).
-For 2023, the employee will be considered to satisfy this criteria if they have voluntarily entered into a formal telework agreement with their employer,
+For 2023 and later years, the employee will be considered to satisfy this criteria if they have voluntarily entered into a formal telework agreement with their employer,

 OR